dojo/docs/welcome.rst

 * `All about Dojo Toolkits new official documentation pages <about/index>`_ and how you can contribute.

-  It's a wiki, so dive in help us make it awesome!
+  It's a wiki, so dive in to help us make it awesome!